mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 This is called **partial function application**: you already specified some of the arguments that your function will accept, and you'll pass in the rest of the arguments later.
 This allows you to take generic functions and specialise them for repeated use.
+In this example, you are specialising the built-in `sorted` to create a function that sorts values by length.

 ### How to do partial function application in Python

 Python provides tools that are designed specifically with partial function application in mind, and the main tool for that is `functools.partial`.
-`functools.partial` is preferred over defining your own function with `def` or your own anonymous function because it conveys the intent of partial function application in a clearer manner, it supports introspection, and it provides other niceties.
+`functools.partial` is preferred over defining your own function with `def` or your own anonymous function because it conveys the intent of partial function application in a clearer manner and it supports introspection, along with other niceties.

-Using `functools.partial`, the example with `sorted(..., key=len)` would be written as
+Using `functools.partial`, the example with `sorted(..., key=len)` becomes

 ```py
 from functools import partial